- The RECAP Extension for Firefox, Chrome, Safari or other browsers (the “RECAP Extension” or the “Extension”); and

-YOUR USE OF THE RECAP MATERIALS CONSTITUTES YOUR AGREEMENT TO THESE TERMS AND ANY SUBSEQUENT CHANGES TO THESE TERMS.
-DO NOT USE THE EXTENSION OR THE SERVER IF YOU DO NOT AGREE WITH ALL OF THESE TERMS.
+YOUR USE OF THE RECAP SYSTEM CONSTITUTES YOUR AGREEMENT TO THESE TERMS AND ANY SUBSEQUENT CHANGES TO THESE TERMS.
+DO NOT USE THE RECAP SYSTEM IF YOU DO NOT AGREE WITH ALL OF THESE TERMS.

 This document describes what information we collect from our users and what we will and will not do with it.
-If you have any questions, do not hesitate to email us at firstname.lastname@example.org.
+If you have any questions, do not hesitate to email us.

 About RECAP and the Role of the Internet Archive

-RECAP is a project of the Center for Information Technology Policy at Princeton University (“CITP”).
+RECAP is a joint project of the Center for Information Technology Policy at Princeton University and Free Law Project.

-Public records submitted by RECAP users are transmitted to the RECAP Extension Server, which is under the control of CITP.
-Public records are then transmitted to the Internet Archive (“IA”), a 501(c)(3) non-profit tasked with building an Internet library with permanent access for researchers, historians, and scholars to historical collections that exist in digital format, which serves as the ultimate repository of the public records submitted by RECAP users.
-Before transmitting the public records to IA, the Extension Server strips out all information relating to the individual RECAP user and submits only the public record to IA.
+Public records submitted by RECAP user to Free Law Project are transmitted to the RECAP Extension Server, which is under the control of Free Law Project.
+Public records may then be transmitted to the Internet Archive (“IA”), a 501(c)(3) non-profit tasked with building an Internet library with permanent access for researchers, historians, and scholars to historical collections that exist in digital format.

 Uploading Public Records

-The RECAP Materials help end users perform two functions: (1) upload public records to IA; and (2) download public records from IA.
+The RECAP System helps end users perform two main functions: (1) upload public records to IA; and (2) download public records from IA.

 Downloading Public Records